Scroll to Explore

 Putting faith into action, HopeStreet began in the 1980s in one of Sydney’s most vulnerable neighbourhoods, Woolloomooloo.
 In 2014, HopeStreet’s programs transitioned to BaptistCare to ensure the continuation of this vital service.

-BaptistCare was already providing a similar model in their communities across the state, and has since expanded the urban service, known for delivering care to where it’s most needed.
+BaptistCare in NSW was already providing a similar model in their communities across the state, and has since expanded the urban service, known for delivering care to where it’s most needed.

-BaptistCare HopeStreet continues to be a trusted place in some of the most vulnerable communities, with 14 locations across NSW, offering hope to people living with disadvantage and distress.
+BaptistCare HopeStreet in NSW continues to be a trusted place in some of the most vulnerable communities, with locations right across NSW, offering hope to people living with disadvantage and distress.

-Throughout our 80 years of care, we have developed a rich and interesting history from the early formative years to the extensive legacy we share today across NSW, ACT and WA.
+Throughout our years of care in NSW, ACT and WA, we have developed a rich and interesting history from the early formative years to the extensive legacy we share today.

 These achievements have been captured in the texts below: